Documenting the American South Logo

 Ellen W. Gerber, February 18 and March 24, 1992.
 Interview C-0092.

-Physical Educator Turned Lawyer Describes Women's Issues and Legal Service for the Poor in North Carolina: Originally from Brooklyn, New York, Ellen Gerber received her doctorate in physical education and taught in northern colleges before attending law school at the University of North Carolina during the mid-1970s.
+Physical Educator Turned Lawyer Describes Women's Issues and Legal Service for the Poor in North Carolina: Originally from Brooklyn, New York, Ellen Gerber received her doctorate in physical education and taught in northern colleges before attending the School of Law at the University of North Carolina during the mid-1970s.
 After her graduation, she accepted a job with Legal Aid.
 She describes her careers in physical education and law and discusses in detail her advocacy of women's issues.

 Interviewee: Ellen W. Gerber Interviewer: Kristen L. Gislason